smlsharp/smlsharp/src/compiler/pickle/README.txt

 Each function pu_d for a value constructor d takes an argument, which is a pickle combinator for the datatype for which pu is defined now.
 As seen in body of pu_F, this passed pickle combinator is used to construct pu for recursively defined datatype.

 It is a point to notice that if dtToInt returns n for a constructor d, pu_d must be the n-th element of the combinators list.
+You have to take care to match two arguments for 'Pickle.data' consistent.
+In this example, the first argument 'dtToInt' returns integer between 0 and 2, so, the second argument should have 3 elements.
+It has 3 elements [pu_D, pu_E, pu_F] actually.
+If there is inconsistency in your defined pickler, you will encounter an Subscript error in unpickling as follows

+  $ smlsharp
+  Error:subscript out of bounds
+  Main.sml:656.58-656.61
+  ../../../pickle/main/Pickle.sml:421.27-421.37

 ----------
 - mutual-recursive datatypes